Best Places to Visit near Osaka Castle

 2. Osaka Castle Park (Osakajo Koen)

 Osaka Castle Park, where Osaka Castle is located, is a large public park and historical site.
-This is Osaka’s second largest park (105,6 ha) and was opened for public in 1931.
-Inside the park, there are a large athletic field, baseball field, football field, open-air music theater and concert hall, Osaka Castle Museum, the Nishinomaru garden, a plum orchard and much more.
+This is Osaka’s second largest park (105,6 ha) and was opened to the public in 1931.
+Inside the park, there is a large athletic field, baseball field, football field, open-air music theater and concert hall, Osaka Castle Museum, the Nishinomaru garden, a plum orchard, and much more.

 Admission fee ¥200